sanscript-tech/hacking-tools-scripts/README.md

 <p  align="center"><img src="https://media.giphy.com/media/Rje6bsoJVORnLBfZwP/giphy.gif" alt="Logo" width="300" height="300"> <img src="https://media.giphy.com/media/HoffxyN8ghVuw/giphy.gif" width="300" height="300">

 ## Overview
-This project is mainly ensured to build in an open source community to help the people of our country grow and develop themselves.
+This project is mainly ensured to build in an open source community to help the people of our country to grow and develop themselves.

 ## Tech stacks used